 About

-Most clothing comparison sites are catalog dumps — endless grids that leave you to figure out which $40 jean is actually different from which $200 one.
+Most comparison sites are catalog dumps — endless grids that leave you to figure out which $40 pair is actually different from which $200 one.
 Shop Smart, Wear Confidence takes the opposite approach: we curate.
-One representative pair per brand, chosen because it best represents what that brand is good at.
-We explain, in plain words, what the fabric, fit, and construction actually buy you at each price point.
-Then we hand you off to the brand's own jeans collection so you can pick the cut, wash, and size that match.
+One representative pair per denim brand, chosen because it best represents what that brand is good at.
+We explain, in plain words, what the denim, the construction, and the fit actually buy you at each price point.
+Then we hand you off to the brand's own collection so you can pick the exact wash, cut, and size that match.

 How we choose

-- One representative pair per brand — picked because it best demonstrates that brand's craft at its price tier.
+- One representative pair per denim brand — picked because it best demonstrates that brand's strengths at its price tier.

-- Outbound "Shop" links point at the brand's full jeans collection, not a specific SKU — so once we've helped you decide on the brand and tier, you can pick the cut and wash you want.
+- Outbound "Shop" links point at the brand's full jeans collection, not a single SKU — so once we've helped you decide on the brand and tier, you choose the exact pair you want.

 How we make money